Redaelli: «GP 2022 data heralds an incredibly successful edition»

 What is karting: characteristics and history of a sport with a long tradition

-According to the basic definition, karting is that specialty of motorsport that is raced with karts , that is, small motor vehicles , of which there are different variants.
+According to the basic definition, karting is that specialty of motorsport which is raced with karts , i.e. small motor vehicles , of which there are several variants.
 The characterizing element, therefore, is the means used, which has a very particular aspect.
 The first go-kart prototype dates back to 1956 and is the work of Art Ingels , American racing car builder and Kurtis Kraft technician.
 In his intentions, that machine was to be just a pastime for his little son.
 Instead, it turned out to be a powerful intuition, capable of writing unforgettable pages in the world of engines.
-In fact, as early as 1957, they were developed in California the first real karts : compact vehicles, with minimum height from the ground and without suspensions, flexible chassis, rear-wheel drive and an engine with limited power, which however makes them capable of going up to a speed of 100 km / h.
-And the first official karting competition was organized in Nassau in 1959.
+In fact, as early as 1957, the first real karts were developed in California: compact vehicles, with minimal ground clearance and no suspension, a flexible chassis, rear-wheel drive and an engine with limited power, which however still made them capable of reaching speeds of up to 100 km/h.
+And the first official karting competition was held in 1959, in Nassau.

 Find out more about the Justspeed Monza Karting, the kart track of the Autodromo Nazionale Monza